-- Research groups are charged $1,000 for each 2,500 hours of COMSOL shared research license usage within a calendar year, beginning on March 1.
+- Groups are charged $1,000 for each additional 1,250 hours of COMSOL shared research license usage within a year, beginning on March 1.

-- U-M shortcodes are used to pay for the program, and must include a College of Engineering department ID.
+- U-M shortcodes are used to pay for the program, and must include a Michigan Engineering department ID.

 - The above rate may be adjusted annually based on usage logs that are reviewed for accumulated consumption of each research group enrolled in the program.